ENO JungleNest Review

 Paired with a cozy underquilt and a lightweight tarp from ENO or another brand, the Junglenest makes a protective cocoon for your all-weather camping trips.

-Our favorite kind of hammock bug netting is one that zips on and can be fully removed or at least tucked all the way back for wide-open access and views.
-The bug net on the Junglenest can't be removed but does unzip all the way down both sides and tucks into the stuff sack at the end making a weird little bubble.
+Our favorite kind of hammock bug netting zips on and can be fully removed or at least tucked all the way back for wide-open access and views.
+The bug net on the Junglenest can't be removed but does unzip all the way down both sides and tucks into the stuff sack at the end, making a weird little bubble.

 While you won't have the flexibility to leave the bug net behind or remove the ridgeline for unimpeded chilling, we feel that the extra comfort offered over the Sublink without incurring any extra weight in the entire system makes up for this lack of versatility for most backcountry users.
 However, if you want to be able to pop the hammock in your fanny pack for a quick trail run followed by a nap, the Junglenest isn't going to be compact enough for that.

 Is this the best hammock out there with all the top features?
-No, but it gets extremely close and for a much lower price tag so we feel the value of the ENO Junglenest to be especially high.
-Comparable models that offer a few extra features, added length, or additional customization start around $50 higher.
+No, but it gets extremely close, and for a much lower price tag, so we feel the value of the ENO Junglenest to be especially high.
+Comparable models that offer a few extra features, added length, or additional customization typically cost a bit more.
 Keep the Junglenest on your research list if you are looking for a budget model that has most of the features and comfort you'd want in a backcountry shelter hammock.

 On the whole, we think ENO did a bang-up job with their newly designed Junglenest hammock.
-If we had to sum it up in as few words as possible, we would say "on-par".
+If we had to sum it up in as few words as possible, we would say "on-par."
 The comfort ranks average among similar models, it incorporates a ridgeline for better tensioning and livable space, and the bug net that tucks fully back adds to the versatility.
-Other specialized hammock brands have been making models like this for some time and can offer additional features or customization options but only the Hennessy, while lacking versatility, can touch the price of the Junglenest.
+Other specialized hammock brands have been making models like this for some time.
+They can offer additional features or customization options, but few others can touch the price of the Junglenest.
 If you are looking for a light hammock for overnight use that keeps the price low and the comfort and versatility fairly high, take a close look at the ENO Junglenest.

 — Elizabeth Paashaus